A Simple Guide to Wines of Umbria

 • Expect to spend ~$25

 With just a splash of Sagrantino, Montefalco Rosso has deeper color, more tannin, and richer plummy fruit than many other Italian Sangiovese-based wines.
-It also benefits from the added fruitiness of Merlot and Cabernet Sauvignon allowed in the blend.
-Many producers experiment with oak-aging technique to make Montefalco Rosso delicious to drink upon release, making it a great way to start experiencing Umbrian wine immediately.
+It also benefits from the added fruitiness of Merlot and Cabernet Sauvignon, which are allowed in the blend.
+Many producers experiment with oak-aging techniques to make Montefalco Rosso delicious to drink upon release, making it a great way to start experiencing Umbrian wine immediately.

 Tasting Notes

-Deep translucent ruby red color with aromas of raspberry, strawberry, cinnamon, leather and rose.
-On the palate it’s bold and spicy with medium to high tannin and juicy-fruity acidity.
-Most are best enjoyed 3–10 years from vintage.
+Deep translucent ruby red color with raspberry, strawberry, cinnamon, leather, and rose aromas.
+It’s bold and spicy on the palate with medium to high tannin and bright fruit-driven acidity.
+Most are best between 3–10 years from vintage.

 hammack-orvieto-classico-grechetto-winefolly